Mk-Chan/WyldChess/README.md

 Get the latest release here: [Latest Release](https://github.com/Mk-Chan/WyldChess/releases/latest)

 ### Overview
-A free chess engine in C/C++.
-It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI protocol or CECP (the Xboard/Winboard protocol) such as Winboard/Xboard, Arena or Cutechess
+A free chess engine in C. It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI protocol or CECP (the Xboard/Winboard protocol) such as Winboard/Xboard, Arena or Cutechess

 ### Features